Journey Claims NSW

 What if I was injured on my lunch break?

-A lunch break is categorized as an “authorized recess.”
-As long as you are not participating in an unauthorized and reckless activity, it is probable that you will be eligible for workers’ compensation even if you sustain an injury outside your employer’s premises.
+A lunch break is an “authorised recess”.
+Provided you are not engaged in an unauthorised and reckless activity, you may be eligible for compensation even if injured away from the employer’s premises.

-For instance, if you are an office worker and you trip and seriously injure your wrist during a regular lunchtime soccer practice with your company’s soccer team, you are likely to be covered.
+For example, if you are an office worker and you trip and seriously injure your wrist during a regular lunchtime soccer session with your company’s team, you are likely to be covered.

-However, if you engage in an “unauthorized reckless activity” that was in no way encouraged by your employer, such as a tackle football game at a nearby park, it is unlikely that you will be covered for any injuries sustained in such circumstances.
+However, if you engage in an unauthorised reckless activity not encouraged by your employer, such as a tackle football game in a nearby park, cover is unlikely.

 Speak to an Expert Lawyer today